Zombie: Return to decline (2015–present)

 In the late 2010s, zombie films began declining in popularity, with elevated horror films gradually taking their place, such as The Witch (2015), Get Out (2017), A Quiet Place (2018) and Hereditary (2018).
 An exception is the low-budget Japanese zombie comedy One Cut of the Dead (2017), which became a sleeper hit in Japan, and it made box office history by earning over a thousand times its budget.
 One Cut of the Dead also received worldwide acclaim, with Rotten Tomatoes stating that it "reanimates the moribund zombie genre with a refreshing blend of formal daring and clever satire".
 Other examples of this exception for the genre would include the Korean zombie film series Train to Busan and Alive (2020).

-The "romantic zombie" angle still remains popular, however: the late 2010s and early 2020s saw the release of the TV series American Gods, iZombie, and Santa Clarita Diet, as well as the 2018 Disney Channel Original Movie Zombies and sequels Zombies 2 (2020), Zombies 3 (2022) and Zombies 4 (2025).
+The "romantic zombie" angle still remains popular, however: the late 2010s and early 2020s saw the release of the TV series American Gods, iZombie, and Santa Clarita Diet, as well as the 2018 Disney Channel Original Movie Zombies and sequels Zombies 2 (2020), Zombies 3 (2022) and Zombies 4: Dawn of the Vampires (2025).
 The zombie apocalypse film genre is seen as having undergone a bit of renewal in popularity worldwide in recent years thanks to the success of zombie-related media like HBO's The Last of Us and 28 Years Later.